it-at-m/Praktikumsplaner/doc/src/documentation/architecture/adr/adr000-template.md

 ### Todo

 Optional.
-List of activities that have do be done
+List of tasks that have do be done

 ## Consequences